Now you can rent a German WWII gun tower

 Thanks to their beautiful -- and isolated -- location in the English Channel, they've got their own distinctive vibe and separate history.

-Jersey and neighboring Guernsey were occupied by German forces in World War II, and remnants from this difficult period of the island's history are still visible today -- including Radio Tower.
+Jersey and neighboring Guernsey, Alderney and Sark were occupied by German forces in World War II, and remnants from this difficult period of Jersey's history are still visible today -- including Radio Tower.

+The Second World War military fortifications on the Channel Islands were built by enslaved laborers from other captured territories.
+Some 16,000 forced workers were brought to the Channel Islands and forced to work in these often deadly labor camps.

+This horrifying aspect of the tower's history could make some visitors uncomfortable.

 "Jersey has a lot of military fortifications from the Second World War, hundreds across the island," says Hepworth.
 "So there's no getting away from it, really."